ncbi/vadr/documentation/formats.md

 ### Explanation of `.dcr`-suffixed output files<a name="dcr"></a>

-`.dcr` data lines have 13 fields, the names of which appear in the first two comment lines in each file.
+`.dcr` data lines have 17 fields, the names of which appear in the first two comment lines in each file.
 There is one data line for each **alignment doctoring** that was performed.
+An alignment doctoring occurs only in rare cases.
+There are two types of alignment
+doctorings: *insert* type and *delete* types.

-An alignment doctoring occurs only in rare cases when the following criteria are met:
+An insert type alignment doctoring occurs when the following criteria are met:

+1. the initial alignment returned by cmalign or glsearch includes a single nucleotide insertion after the first position of a start codon or a before the final position of a stop codon

+2. at least one adjacent nucleotide in the input sequence exists 5' of insert (start codon case) or 3' of insert (stop codon case)

+3. the adjacent nucleotide is aligned to a reference position (is not an insertion)

+4. making the adjacent nucleotide an insertion instead of the inserted position in the start/stop codon with the will result in a valid start or stop codon aligned to the reference start or stop codon

+A delete type alignment doctoring occurs when the following criteria are met:

 1. the initial alignment returned by cmalign or glsearch includes a gap at the first position of a start codon of a CDS in the reference